About the Author

 |16TB–32 TB||8 KB|

 FAT32, exFAT, and NTFS are all file systems that are applied in Windows operating system.
 The file system provides a way to organize drives.
 It specifies how the data is stored on the drive and what types of information can be attached to the file-file name, permissions, and other attributes.

 Among the three mentioned file systems, NTFS is the most modern one.
 It's more efficient and supports a big feature set.
 So in some cases, users might need to format their flash drive from the old FAT32 to the newer NTFS.
 To perform such a process, we'd like to introduce a free tool for you - EaseUS Partition Master Free.

 This free tool is designed for partition management.
 You can resize your partition, fix C drive out of space, convert FAT32 to NTFS, and merge partitions with EaseUS Partition Master Free.
-Now, please download the EaseUS Partition Master from the button below, and follow the guide to see how to convert FAT32 to NTFS.
+Now, please download the EaseUS Partition Master Free from the button below, and follow the guide to see how to convert FAT32 to NTFS.

 Step 1.
 Install and launch EaseUS Partition Master on your computer.